Backend

 git push origin 1.2.3

 Finally, create a new release on GitHub from the tag.
-Generate the description from the pull requests and edit if necessary.
-Copy this changelog to the docs repo and add it to the existing changelog.rst.
+Generate the description from the pull requests and edit if necessary, then link to this from the changelog in the docs repo:

 Write an announcement, and post it on discord, mastodon, etc.